thehimel/myreads-a-book-tracking-app--react/README.md

 # MyReads Project

 The project is developed for the final assessment project for Udacity's React Fundamentals course.
+I found it very interesting while developing the project.

 ## Getting Started